 Ingredients for Low Carb Zucchini Fritters

-At the bottom of this post in the recipe card, you can find detailed printable instructions.
+At the bottom of this post, in the recipe card, you will find detailed printable instructions.

 Can I Bake These Zucchini Patties?

 If you prefer to make baked keto zucchini fritters, preheat the oven to 400F/ 200C and line a baking pan with parchment paper.
 Arrange zucchini patties on the baking sheet and bake for about 35 minutes, flipping halfway.
 Bake until the patties have a golden brown color.